eucarizan/SQL/hyperskill/projects/coloring/README.md

 #### 3.2 objectives
 - identify the `id` of spray cans from the `spray` table and their remaining volumes after all `paintings` from the painting table in the coloring database. use a query that selects the spray id from the spray table and calculates the remaining volume by subtracting the sum of paint volume from the painting table. ensure results are sorted by spray ids. the column order is essential. utilize the `group by` and `join` functions to accomplish the task. use the `coalesce` function to deal with the `null` values or in other words with the spray cans that were not been used for painting.

-additional information and rules to consider:
-- the volume of the spray can is `initially set to 255`, and it decreases as the can is used for painting.
-- the color of the square is determined by the rgb rule, with (r=0, g=0, b=0) representing `black` and (r=255, g=255, b=255) representing `white`.
-- the entry in the painting table `reduces` the amount of paint in the spray can by the specified volume column and `increases` the amount of paint in the square by the same amount.
-- the volume value should be in the range of `0 < volume <= 255`.
-- the amount of paint in a square of the `same color cannot exceed 255`, and the amount of paint in a `spray can not be less than zero`.

 #### 3.3 examples
 _spray table example_: